ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 To properly play the **swell**, the player has to hit the inner and outer surfaces of the drum *interchangeably in order* until the swell disappears.
 The starting colour does not matter as you can start with either don or katsu, and failing to complete it will incur a health penalty, but will not break combo.
 Hitting the same colour on repeat will not progress the swell.

 Swells do not increment the combo counter, and do not recover the health bar in any way.
-Each successful hit on a swell only gives a static 300 score and increments the `BONUS` judgement, while a successful completion of a swell will reward a the same amount of score as a finisher hit.
+Each successful hit on a swell only gives a static 300 score and increments the `BONUS` judgement, while a successful completion of a swell will reward the same amount of score as a finisher hit.

 ## Finishers